-Verdant hills and plains, thousand-year-old parks and paths, typical dishes and art This is Bologna A different tour every weekend for a return to nature Scan the QR code and discover the programme presented by Enrico Desideri and Marta Forlai Enrico Desideri is an art historian and scientific collaborator at the Alma Mater Studiorum, University of Bologna.
+Verdant hills and plains, thousand-year-old parks and paths, typical dishes and art A different tour and trekking paths for a return to nature presented by Enrico Desideri and Marta Forlai Enrico Desideri is an art historian and scientific collaborator at the Alma Mater Studiorum, University of Bologna.
 He is responsible for the development of the university's historical and artistic heritage.
 Marta Forlai is an art historian and expert in 17th-19th century Bolognese architecture.
 She works at the University of Bologna's Federico Zeri Foundation.
 Wander through the history-making buildings of the first university in the Western world and imagine meeting scholars and lecturers from the Middle Ages with their books under their arms